TrustTheVote-Project/VoteTrackerPlus/README.md

 Read the [pitch](docs/pitch.md), ask for a live demo, or run your own live demo on your own Apple or Linux desktop.

 To run your own [CLI](https://en.wikipedia.org/wiki/Command-line_interface) based demo, clone this and the [mock election](https://github.com/TrustTheVote-Project/VTP-mock-election.US.09) git repositories.
-And then run your own election, manually casting ballots in parallel with N automated in-person voting center ballot scanners and one ballot server.
+And then run your own election, manually casting ballots in parallel with N simulated in-person voting center VTP ballot scanners and one VTP ballot server.
 See the [bin/README.md](bin/README.md) file for more details.
 Note - the live demo actually includes a complete election, from limited JSON _data only_ blank ballots (no description, language, or printing) to full tallies of the contests.

 ## 1) Overview